-Nara Park topped the list of my to-go place for my trip.
+Nara Park topped the list of my to-go places for my Tokyo-Kyoto trip.
 There are almost 1,200 deer in Nara, a 2:1 ratio to Nara’s population.
 A distinct feature of Nara, these deer are considered to be messengers of the gods.
 Prior to arriving, I’d imagined cute, tame deer cuddling up to us humans and hanging out casually as what social media portrays.
 And was curious to see if that’s the case.

 Not too far a walk up from the station, I started to see deer along the pavement and got all excited.